Dialvive/Dialvive/README.md

   - :mailbox: Let's get in contact!
 E-mail me at diego.a.villalpando@ciencias.unam.mx
-  - :mag: I’m looking for colaborators with iOS development knowledge for the [Equipo-LSM](https://github.com/Equipo-LSM) project.
+  - :mag: I’m looking for colaborators with iOS development knowledge for the [Mexican Sign Language](https://github.com/Equipo-LSM) project.
   - :information_source: You can find more info about me at my [Linkedin](https://www.linkedin.com/in/diegovillalpando/)